teresa-mcgee/R-class-23/README.md

 * Class 1: Set up, introduction to R and RStudio, and operators (operators)
 * Class 2: Data structures and subsetting (structures)
 * Class 3: File input/output (io or simple_io)
-* Class 4: Plotting (graphics or plotting)
+* Class 4: Plotting (graphics** or plotting)
 * Class 5: Control statements (control)
 * Class 6: Functions (functions)
 * Class 7: Reproducible research and packages (packages)

 We have only seven lessons planned, but eight class periods.
-We expect that some of these lessons may take longer than a single class session, so don't worry if a lesson takes a little longer
+We expect that some of these lessons may take longer than a single class session, so don't worry if a lesson takes a little longer.

+** if using the 'graphics' vignette, see below for modified class schedule.

 ## Notes for teachers
 This section contains recommendations for teachers from previous teachers.
 If you encounter something that you think could help other teachers, please add it here.